AnonymousGitRepo/IoT-Discussion/README.md

 # Code Replication
 After tuning, the best hyperparameters for each model are provided in the codes.
 Please follow the following steps to replicate this repo-
 1. download and install all requirements and materials stated above
-1. download BenchmarkUddinSO-ConsoliatedAspectSentiment.xls from Data folder
+1. download all files from Data folder
+1. IoT_Training_Samples_Agreement.xlsx, IoT_Validation_Samples_Agreement.xlsx file contain opinions of two coders either the sentence is security related or not e.g. 1 indicates security related and 0 indicates not.
+1. IoT_Training_samples.xlsx dataset contains new 1000 training samples that are collected from IoT dataset.
+1. Opiner_Samples.xlsx contains 4297 samples and Combined_Training_Samples.xlsx contains 5297 training samples.
+Validation_Samples.xlsx contains 984 samples that are used for testing.
 1. run 1_shallow_models.py from Codes folder to get performaces of Baseline-SVM and Logits
-1. download kfold_cross_validation_dataset_security_aspect.p from Data folder(Recomended) **or** run 2_10_fold_cross_validation_dataset.py.
-A file named kfold_cross_validation_dataset_security_aspect.p will be created in your environment.
-This file may differ from provided one beacuse of random variable.
-1. run 3_DNN_models.py, 4_CNN_model.py, 5_LSTM_model.py, 6_Bi_LSTM_model.py to get performances of Deep Neural Network, CNN, LSTM and Bi-LSTM respectively.
+1. run 2_DLL_models.py to get performances of LSTM and Bi-LSTM respectively.
-1. run 7_BERT_model.py, 8_RoBERTa_model.py, 9_XLNet_model.py, 10_DistilBERT_model.py, 11_ALBERT_model.py, 12_FunnelBERT_model.py, 13_Electra_model.py to get performances of BERT, RoBERTa, XLNet, DistilBERT, ALBERT, FunnelBERT, and Electra respectively.
+1. run 3_BERT_model.py, 4_Roberta_model.py, 5_Albert_model.py, 6_XLNet_model.py, 8_Distilbert_model.py to get performances of BERT, RoBERTa, ALBERT, XLNet, and DistilBERT respectively.
-1. run 14_SecBot.py to get SecBot model described in our Paper.
-SecBot_weights.p file will be created in your environment after successful completion of this step.
-1. download Agreement_IoT_Training_samples.xlsx dataset.
-This file contains opinions of two coders either the sentence is security related or not e.g. 1 indicates security related and 0 indicates not.
-1. download IoT_Training_samples.xlsx dataset from Data folder.
-This dataset are the new 1000 training samples.
-1. run 15\_SecBot+.py to get Sec\_Bot+ model.
-SecBot+\_weights.p will be cretaed in your environment
-1. download Agreement\_Random_dataset.xlsx and Agreement_Judgemental_dataset.xlsx dataset from Data folder.
-These files contain opinions of two coders either the sentence is security related or not e.g. 1 indicates security related and 0 indicates not.
-1. download Random_dataset.xlsx(384 rows) and Judgemental_dataset.xlsx (600 rows).
-1. run 16_Performance\_evaluation\_of\_SecBot\+\_and\_SecBot.py to get performances of SecBot and SecBot+
-1. run 17_Label_SO_IoT_Dataset_using_SecBot+.py to label all sentences of SO_IoT_sentences.csv.
+1. run 9_Label_SO_IoT_Dataset_using_SecBot+.py to label all sentences of SO_IoT_sentences.csv.
 A new file IoT_Security_dataset.csv will be created.
-1. Make sure, you have downloaded Mallet from provided links and unzipped mallet-X(e.g. mallet2.0.8) to mallet-X/bin/mallet. run 18_Topic_Modeling.py and IoT_security_topics.xlsx file will be created.
+1. Make sure, you have downloaded Mallet from provided links and unzipped mallet-X(e.g. mallet2.0.8) to mallet-X/bin/mallet. run 10_Topic_Modeling.py and IoT_security_topics.xlsx file will be created.
 This file also present inside the Data folder.
 You can get 11 topics name from that file.
 1. downlaod IoTPostInformation.csv, QuestionTags.pkl, and SO_IoT_sentences.rar file to create evolution charts and figures.

 _N.B.
 Performance depends on random state.
 Random state may differ environment to environment and performance may also vary._